teronlabs/decimate/src/README.md

     * passedLevels = [passLevel, passStarLevel]
         * passLevel = None if no round has a worst test that passed with at least numTestsRequested tests.
 Otherwise, the minimim decimation level with a passing worst test having at least numTestsRequested tests.
         * passStarLevel = None if no round has a worst test that passed (including rounds/tests with less than numTestsRequested tests).
 Otherwise, the minimim decimation level with a worst test that passed (including rounds/tests with less than numTestsRequested tests).
-        * 'Worst' means the test(s) having the lowest number of passes, and of those, the test(s) with the maximum total tests.
+        * 'Worst' is chosen from the failing tests, or from all tests if none fail.
+'Worst' means the test(s) having the lowest number of passes, and of those, the test(s) with the maximum total tests.
     * NOTE:
         * If verbose is True, results are printed as they are generated.
 However, for a nicely formatted summary of results, call the result_print function after calling this one.
 Function result_print will sort the results by decimation level if requested.
         * results in the format of exampleResultsList will be written to the results_path.
 If overwrite==False, the previous contents of results_path is also written.